Damiennsoh/Damiennsoh/README.md

 # Hi there, I'm Damien Nsoh Ayine!

 I'm a software engineer with a passion for building high-quality web applications.
-I recently graduated from Birmingham City University with a Bachelor's degree in Computer Science and am eager to kick off my career in the tech industry.
+I am a recent graduate with a Bachelor's degree in Computer Science and am eager to kick off my career in the tech industry.

 ## Skills